This page contains Blackboard information and policies for faculty.

 Course and File Size Quotas

 The default course size limit for faculty and staff for each Blackboard site is 250 MB.
 When a Blackboard site's size approaches the quota limit, an automatic warning email will be sent to the Blackboard administrator, who will contact the instructor to review options.
 The maximum size for a single file upload on Blackboard is 100 MB when uploading assignments and digital files.
 This file upload quota means that you will not be able to upload files over 100 MB into Blackboard.
 However, faculty and staff can request additional auxiliary storage for large multimedia files that can be linked to their Blackboard course site.
 Instructors who require a larger disk quota for either themselves or their students may contact the I.T.
 Help Desk, detailing their need for additional file storage.
 Large multimedia files associated with a Blackboard course can be stored and accessed on a dedicated Stetson University media server that is linked from the course's Blackboard site.
-The Office of Learning Technologies can also work with instructors and students to reduce file size with reformatting or streaming.
+The Office of Instructional Design can also work with instructors and students to reduce file size with reformatting or streaming.

 The Help link at the top of every Blackboard page leads to online FAQs and videos posted by the Stetson University I.T. staff.
 The Help link also offers a connection to video tutorials at Atomic Learning.
 Once connected to Atomic Learning, use the drop-down menu to select "Blackboard" in Applications and "9.1" in Versions.
 Choose your device (PC or Mac) in Platforms.
 The Help link in the Control Panel also offers "Blackboard Help" from Blackboard Learn, and includes an "On Demand" tab with additional assistance.
-The Office of Learning Technologies also offers hands-on Blackboard training.
+The Office of Instructional Design also offers hands-on Blackboard training.
 Watch for workshops as they are announced.